-Wildebeest birth during the migration is a quick process, this is a dangerous time for both mother and her unborn calf, with one last push, a new runner joins the herd.
-Over the next three short weeks around a quarter of a million calves will be born, 90% of all the births of the year with five hundred born every hour.
-This sets a record being one of the world’s greatest population explosions.
-Wildebeest calves learn to stand faster than any other mammals, their lives depend on finding their feet as quickly as possible.
+Wildebeest newly born calves learn to stand faster than any other mammals, their lives depend on finding their feet as quickly as possible.
 In just one day the calf will match his mother for speed and agility, it’s an ability written in its DNA as from then on it will be running for its life in the greatest migration on earth.
-Many calves don’t even make it to the start of the great migration, they can probably get suffocated on its first and final journey into the herd.
+Many calves don’t even make it to the start of this Masai Mara migration, they can probably get suffocated on its first and final journey into the herd.

-During the Great migration Period in Masai Mara Africa, nothing goes to waste, Griffon and white bat vultures or the marabou storks get a look-in to make quick work of the carcass by dusk.
-While the herd continues the journey through the plains, it’s no coincidence that the Lions of the short grass, they choose this time to raise their young and usually judging by the size of their bellies, the cubs haven’t missed out on a meat course.
+In the course of the Great wildebeest migration in Kenya and Tanzania, nothing goes to waste, Griffon and white bat vultures or the marabou storks get a look-in to make quick work of the carcass by dusk.
+While the migration journeys through the plains, it’s no coincidence that the Lions of the short grass choose this time to raise their young and usually judging by the size of their bellies, the cubs haven’t missed out on a meal course.

-Midsummer after 60 days on the move the animals will have reached a turning point in their migration, the plains are washed with testosterone as the wildebeest prepare to meet charging at full speed.
-The bulls establish their dominance, mating is such an all consuming test of stamina, strength and endurance that over the next three weeks the Bulls may not feel.
+Over the next 2 to 3 months the migration will make its way through central Serengeti where another highlight of the journey happens; this is a time the herds mate.
+The bulls will establish their dominance, mating is such an all consuming test of stamina, strength and endurance.
 Mating itself takes just a few seconds yet wildebeest have one of the most successful sexual practices of all mammals.
 An estimated 95% of females will become pregnant during the rut in the process.
 At this point, the strongest males have ensured their genes have been passed on to the next generation of migrants.

 This is what they’ve been matching for, a promised land.
-Masai Mara is so productive at this time of the year that from late summer through autumn the animals will stay put, stock up and regain their strength on the most prevalent pastures here.
-Masai Mara’s predators have evolved their own ways of hunting them.
-Zebra with their rounded mouths graze on the main parts of grass, they have good senses of smell and vision and that means predators must use great skill to catch them.
+The Masai Mara is so productive at this time of the year that from Late July to September the animals will stay put, stock up and regain their strength on the green pastures here.
+The arrival of the herds is also merry to Masai Mara’s predators that have evolved their own ways of hunting them; Zebra with their rounded mouths graze on the main parts of grass, they have good senses of smell and vision and that means predators must use great skill to catch them.

 Wildebeest don’t compete with zebra for food, they use their flat wide mouths to graze deeper and on finer shoots cutting the grasses off right at ground level.
 About 150,000 Thomson’s gazelle complete the migration each year along side the wildebeest, they don’t compete with a larger grazers for food because with their delicate mouths they can fish out the chutes the others leave behind.
 Their small size does make them appealing prey though and one of Africa’s big cats has evolved its own way of catching them, cheetah may be the fastest animals on land but it’s a close race and the fastest most agile gazelles can survive the chase.

-Masai Mara receives more rain than anywhere else on route averaging over one meter per year.
-Most of that water falls in the three-month period when the migration is in termed.
+Masai Mara receives more rain than anywhere else on route and most of that water falls in the three-month period when the migration is in termed.
 This is the Mara’s wet season, a single thunderstorm can bring over five centimeters of water.
-All that water has to go somewhere and the result is a series of Brooks and streams that crisscross the plains tributaries of the Mara River.
+All that water has to go somewhere and the result is a series of Brooks and streams that criss cross the plains tributaries of the Mara River.
 These form homes for pods of hippos, although not as fast-flowing wide or deep as the mighty mara.

 In just a few days of river crossings, over 10,000 animals can die, most are not taken by the lions leopards or Crocodiles but are trampled on drowned or simply die of exhaustion trying to find their way out of the water.
 The Crocodiles feed on the spoils as this may be the last easy meal they’ll have until the herds return in a year’s time.
 Now the wildebeest have gone back south on the bank and start their long match south back to their birthing grounds on the short grass plains in the southern Serengeti.